Fredrik-dataanalyst/analyzing-movie-rentals-with-sql/README.md

 ## Query 5 – CTE: Rentals Lasting More Than Two Days
-In the final query, I introduce a Common Table Expression (CTE) called late_rentals.
-It calculates the number of days each movie was rented by subtracting the rental_date from the return_date.
-I then filter this to show only rentals that lasted more than two days.
-The result shows a single record—rental #2 by Bob—indicating that he returned the movie after more than two days.
-CTEs are useful for breaking down complex logic and making queries more readable.
+This query uses a Common Table Expression (CTE) to identify rentals that lasted longer than two days.
+It calculates the rental period by subtracting the rental date from the return date using the julianday() function.
+However, in our sample dataset, no rentals exceeded a two-day duration, so the result is empty.
+This indicates that all returned rentals were completed within two days.

 ![Screenshot 2025-05-24 at 18 04 48](https://github.com/user-attachments/assets/3c2ba5d5-20ac-4b14-886b-c216ba78c02b)